DeveloppeurPascal/DevDaysOfSummer2024-UseSVGImagesInDelphi/README.md

 [Cette page en français.](LISEZMOI.md)

-This repository will contain slides and samples created for the "Use SVG images in Delphi" talk by Patrick Prémartin during the [Dev Days of Summer 2024](https://www.codegear.com/DevDaysofSummer/) organised by [Embarcadero](https://www.embarcadero.com).
+This repository contains the slides ([FR](slides-FR/) / [EN](slides-EN/)), the PDF ([FR](UseSVGImagesInDelphi-FR.pdf) / [EN](UseSVGImagesInDelphi-EN.pdf)) and the demo video games created for the "Use SVG images in Delphi" talk by Patrick Prémartin during the [Dev Days of Summer 2024](https://www.codegear.com/DevDaysofSummer/) organised by [Embarcadero](https://www.embarcadero.com).

-It will be completed after the show.
-Please [subscribe to the event](https://www.codegear.com/DevDaysofSummer/) to attend the live session and ask your questions.
+There are now a multitude of ways to use SVG files in VCL projects such as FireMonkey under Delphi.
+We've seen some of them from the plug-in designer or by code.
+Now it's up to you to modernize the user interfaces of your software.
+Support the modern high-definition screens that are becoming commonplace.

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+## Talks and conferences

+### Dev Days of Summer 2024

+* the replay will be released shortly

+### Twitch

+Follow my development streams of software, video games, mobile applications and websites on [my Twitch channel](https://www.twitch.tv/patrickpremartin) or as replays on [Serial Streameur](https://serialstreameur.fr) mostly in French.

+## Source code installation

+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/DevDaysOfSummer2024-UseSVGImagesInDelphi).

+This project uses dependencies in the form of sub-modules.
+They will be absent from the ZIP file.
+You'll have to download them by hand.

+* [shaunroselt/Delphi-Feather-Icons](https://github.com/shaunroselt/Delphi-Feather-Icons) must be installed in the ./lib-externes/Delphi-Feather-Icons subfolder.
+* [shaunroselt/Delphi-Font-Awesome-Icons](https://github.com/shaunroselt/Delphi-Font-Awesome-Icons) must be installed in the ./lib-externes/Delphi-Font-Awesome-Icons subfolder.
+* [shaunroselt/Delphi-Bootstrap-Icons](https://github.com/shaunroselt/Delphi-Bootstrap-Icons) must be installed in the ./lib-externes/Delphi-Bootstrap-Icons subfolder.
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.
+* [EtheaDev/SVGIconImageList](https://github.com/EtheaDev/SVGIconImageList) must be installed in the ./lib-externes/SVGIconImageList subfolder.

+## Compatibility

+As an [Embarcadero MVP](https://www.embarcadero.com/resources/partners/mvp-directory), I benefit from the latest versions of [Delphi](https://www.embarcadero.com/products/delphi) and [C++ Builder](https://www.embarcadero.com/products/cbuilder) in [RAD Studio](https://www.embarcadero.com/products/rad-studio) as soon as they are released.
+I therefore work with these versions.

+Normally, my libraries and components should also run on at least the current version of [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter).

+There's no guarantee of compatibility with earlier versions, even though I try to keep my code clean and avoid using too many of the new ways of writing in it (type inference, inline var and multiline strings).

+If you detect any anomalies on earlier versions, please don't hesitate to [report them](https://github.com/DeveloppeurPascal/DevDaysOfSummer2024-UseSVGImagesInDelphi/issues) so that I can test and try to correct or provide a workaround.

 ## License to use this code repository and its contents